How to get a Scholarship into your Dream High School or Selective School 🎓

 Photo by Erika Fletcher / Unsplash

-So… you or your child are considering a selective high school.
-And why wouldn’t you?
-Selective schools best place students to achieve academically by offering a fast-paced environment for students to learn alongside like-minded, high-achieving peers.
+So you or your child are considering a selective high school, but not sure what to expect?
 Or maybe you’re considering trying for a merit scholarship to a tuition-based high school, which creates an affordable alternative to the expensive fees of private school education.
+Either way, you’ll have to sit the selective schools entrance exam.

-What is the entrance exam?
+What is the Entrance Exam?

 Selective schools accept students based on their academic performance on a standardised exam – the ‘entrance exam’.
 The exam assesses a range of skills across various disciplines in order to identify the highest-performing students in each cohort.